bruno222/wip/README.md

 The idea behind this project is to optimize the cost efficiency of your Contact Center by enabling one Agent to handle multiple calls simultaneously, assisted by Virtual Agents.

-The current challenge is that the world is not yet ready for Virtual Agents to completely take control of contact centers due to GPT still experiencing [Hallucination problems](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), making them untrustworthy.
+The current challenge is that the world is not yet ready for Virtual Agents to completely take control of contact centers due to GPT still experiencing [Hallucination problems](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), making them potentially untrustworthy.

+The solution is to SYNERGIZE YOUR AI.
+Combine the best of AI with the intellect of humans.

 With this project, your Agents (real human beings) can: